 - The standard corrective action method is the Global 8D SCAR format.
-The blank Supplier Corrective Action Request 8D form is available for download on the Supplier Website if a copy is needed. - Creation strongly urges the supplier use the Global 8D SCAR format for Root Cause Analysis. - Ensure your response addresses all sections of the Global 8D SCAR Process, regardless of what form is used. - You will receive an email from your point of contact with our form and the Supplier Corrective Action Request (SCAR). - All responses are to be electronically communicated.
+The blank Supplier Corrective Action Request 8D form is available for download on the Supplier Website if a copy is needed. - Creation strongly encourages the supplier use the Global 8D SCAR format for Root Cause Analysis. - Ensure your response addresses all sections of the Global 8D SCAR Process. - You will receive an email from your point of contact with our form and the Supplier Corrective Action Request (SCAR). - All responses are to be electronically communicated.